 - Lack of reliable dosage information.
-In small doses, kratom drinkers say, it is no more than a stimulant, much like coffee.
-The reality is, there is very little reliable information about what amount causes which effect.
+In small doses, kratom drinkers say it is no more than a stimulant, much like coffee.
+The reality is, there is very little reliable information about what amount of causes which effect.

 - Lack of regulation and issue of legality.
-In the US, there is no specific regulation covering the growth, handling, and marketing of kratom.
+There is no specific regulation covering the growth, handling, and marketing of kratom in the US.
 The legality of the drug also has many issues.
 Several US states and some cities have banned kratom, but only when it’s labeled as a dietary supplement.

 To get past these restrictions, marketers label their products as soap making or aromatherapy supplies.
 This makes kratom’s reputation as a drug even less credible.

 Moreover, the unregulated processing of kratom-related products makes them prone to contamination.
 There is no guarantee that the products in the market are not laced with other dangerous substances.
-Even the Association of Southeast Asian Nations (ASEAN), where kratom comes from, has outright banned the cultivation of the drug.
+Even the Association of Southeast Asian Nations (ASEAN), where kratom comes from, has outright banned the drug’s cultivation.
 This makes the sources of kratom supplements in the market even more questionable.